vgvassilev/clad/docs/userDocs/source/user/UsingClad.rst

 suitable custom derivative function definition within the custom_derivatives namespace.
 Provided no definition was found, Clad will proceed to automatically derive the function.

-Please read :ref:`Pushforward and Pullback Functions` section to get better understanding of them.
+Please read `Pushforward and Pullback Functions` section to get better understanding of them.

 .. note::